Skip to content

 • IUPAC: 1-Chloro-4-(trifluoromethyl)benzene

 EPA-exempt VOC (not photochemically reactive), making it attractive for CARB-compliant formulations.
-However, PCBTF is a suspected reproductive toxicant (animal studies) and is aquatically toxic with low LC50 values.
-Inhalation of vapors should be avoided — use with ventilation.
-Not Prop 65 listed but flagged in EPA Safer Choice as a chemical of concern.
+PCBTF is a suspected reproductive toxicant in animal studies and is aquatically toxic with low LC50 values.
+Inhalation of vapors should be avoided; use with ventilation.
+Not Prop 65 listed.

 Health & environment profile